patrickdeyoreo/c-data_structures/hash_tables/trash_table/README.md

 ### Concept

-The motivation for this data structure was derived from the sorted dictionary used by the language `PHP`, which simultaneously stores values in a hash table and a doubly linked list.
+The motivation for this data structure was derived from the sorted dictionary implementation used by PHP, which simultaneously stores values in a hash table and a doubly linked list.
 The idea is that by connecting the items in a hash table such that they form a binary search tree, we can reap benefits of both structures.

 ### Benefits

-By combining the `O(k)` time-complexity of retrieval achieved by a hash table, where `k` represents the cost of resolving a collision, with the `O(log(n))` time-complexity of insertion achieved by a balanced BST, where `n` is the number of nodes, we get a sorted hash table with the following operational time-complexity:
+By combining the `O(k)` time-complexity of retrieval achieved by a hash table, where `k` represents the cost of resolving a collision, with the `O(log(n))` complexity of insertion achieved by a balanced BST, where `n` is the number of nodes, we get a sorted hash table with the following operational time-complexity: